An Overview

 Our Objectives

-The PRATIGYA Campaign is currently in its fourth phase, focusing on following thematic and programmatic areas
+The Pratigya Campaign is currently in its fifth phase, focusing on following thematic and programmatic areas

 Census 2021 findings: Declining sex ratio